FuDesign2008/plan.vim/README.md

 1. Config regular-task options in `.vimrc`.
 1. Use `:PlanMonth` commond to make plan.

-Tips: If you want preview markdown file, you can install [MarkdownViewer.vim](https://github.com/FuDesign2008/MarkdownViewer.vim).
+Tips: If you want to preview markdown file, you can install [MarkdownViewer.vim](https://github.com/FuDesign2008/MarkdownViewer.vim).

 ##Usage